Compare the map with the Newark ZIP code boundaries.

 The Brookings Institution has a report on Newark’s Manufacturing Competitiveness: Findings and Strategies.

 There's also the Arts & Economic Prosperity V: The Economic Impact of Nonprofit Arts and Culture Organizations and Their Audiences in the City of Newark, NJ, a summary of a 2015 study conducted by the nonprofit group Americans for the Arts.
-Also available is the 2010 summary for Newark.
+Newark data are included in the report.

 The Trust for Public Land, a national conservation organization, prepared an overview of Newark, NJ: An Open Space Analysis.

-For current statistics, refer to the American Factfinder from the Census Bureau: Newark City, New Jersey, QuickLinks, with data from the 2010-2015 American Community Surveys and the 2010 Census.
+For current statistics, refer to the American Factfinder from the Census Bureau: Newark City, New Jersey, QuickLinks, with data from the latest American Community Surveys and the last Census.

 The Newark Experience (by Natalie Borisovets, Dana Library) is the largest online collection of material about the history of Newark.